What Time Frame Is Allowed to Buy Gap Insurance?

-Something else to keep in mind is that although you may not initially think you need gap insurance if you have an extended repayment plan, your vehicle just might depreciate faster than you can pay off the loan.
-If this is the case for you, it’s worth talking it over with a financial advisor to see if you’re a candidate for gap insurance and whether or not it’d be worth it for you.
+Although you may not initially think you need gap insurance if you have an extended repayment plan, your vehicle might depreciate faster than you can pay off the loan.
+It’s worth doing the math or talking it over with a financial advisor to see if you’re a candidate for gap insurance and whether it’d be worth it for you.

-Buying gap insurance right at the time of your vehicle purchase is ideal.
-Getting it through the lender, however, is not always a good deal.
-Often, you will find cheaper gap coverage when you buy this insurance through your existing car insurance carrier rather than a company you don’t have a relationship with.
+Though your lender will likely offer gap insurance when you finance your new car, they likely will not be the cheapest option.
+Often, you will find less expensive gap coverage when you buy through your existing car insurance carrier.
 The best thing your lender can offer you is convenience.
-However, mentioning gap insurance to your insurance agent when putting car insurance on your new vehicle is not difficult.
+But mentioning gap insurance to your current insurance agent when putting car insurance on your new vehicle is not difficult.

-If you purchase gap coverage through your car insurance company, make sure you keep the coverage if you switch insurance carriers.
+If you do purchase gap insurance through your car insurance company, make sure you keep the coverage if you switch insurance carriers.
 Most insurance carriers will honor the coverage if it is on your prior policy.
-This is the one time most insurance companies will offer gap coverage past the 30-day time frame.

 The Best Time to Purchase Gap Insurance

-The best time to purchase gap insurance is right when you purchase your vehicle, whether it is from a lender or your car insurance.
-Unfortunately, accidents can happen within the first 30 days of purchase, and you want to be protected in the event that one does.
-This potentially makes the time frame critical for having the coverage.
+The best time to purchase gap insurance is right when you purchase your new vehicle, whether you get coverage from the lender or from your car insurance carrier.
 Take the time to consider gap insurance and finalize the purchase without procrastinating.

 The Difference Between Gap Insurance and Loan/Lease Payoff